My CIDP Management

 - The day after the IVIG infusion: I continue to drink liquids.
 I have stopped taking any drugs as on balance I found they do not help and indeed may make it more difficult to handle the situation.

 - For ten days following the IVIG infusion: I feel the side-effects of the IVIG infusion for about ten days.
-IVIG side-effects for me include a mild flue-like symptoms in the first ten days after each infusion, painful body scabbing rash lasting fifteen days, sometimes temporary disfiguring large lip scabs, occasionally inflamed red eyes and eye-lids lasting about five-days and in the past inside mouth sores for five days (the latter at first was severe but no-longer as I seem to have got used to it after four years of IVIG).
+IVIG side-effects for me include a mild flue-like symptoms in the first ten days after each infusion, painful body scabbing rash lasting fifteen days, disfiguring large lip scabs, occasionally inflamed red eyes and eye-lids lasting about five-days and in the past inside mouth sores for five days (the latter at first was severe but no-longer as I seem to have got used to it after four years of IVIG).
 I take no drugs and take it somewhat easy for ten days, trying to keep a normal workload and activities.
 I do regular stretching and fast walking but no running.

 My Hizentra IgPro20 Infusions: October 2015 I will begin subcutaneous IG or SCIG for CIDP Hizentra IgPro20 weekly infusions, and will record how I manage this process on this page.
 My intentions were short lived as I was only on the trial for seven weeks before it was decided that I should stop the trial.

 My Diet and Drugs for CIDP: I have an excellent diet which is gluten free and this has reduced my CIDP-induced digestive discomfort.
 I do not take drugs or vitamins (other than IVIG treatment which is a blood product) -

 - Gluten Free Diet: I have found that I do better on a gluten-free diet.
 This is an inconvenience but I have tried on-and-off gluten and think I fair better without.